How we review salons

 Autoclave sterilization

-We look for autoclaves that use pressurized steam to sterilize metal tools between clients.
+Look for autoclaves that use pressurized steam to sterilize metal tools between clients.
 This is the same method used in hospitals and dental offices — and the only reliable way to kill bacteria, viruses, and fungi on reusable instruments.
-Salons that document autoclave use, or display sealed sterilization pouches, score highest.
+Sealed sterilization pouches opened in front of you are the strongest visible signal.

 Disposable basin liners

 Single-use plastic liners inside the pedicure basin prevent cross-contamination between clients.
-We confirm liners are observed being placed and discarded, not reused or rinsed.
+Confirm liners are placed fresh in front of you and discarded after — not rinsed or reused.

 Pipeless pedicure chairs

 Traditional jet-piped chairs circulate water through internal tubing that's notoriously difficult to fully clean.
 Pipeless systems use a propeller or magnetic motor instead, eliminating the hidden buildup where bacteria thrive.
-We prioritize salons that have transitioned fully to pipeless chairs.
+Salons that have transitioned fully to pipeless chairs are a stronger pick.

 Single-use or hospital-grade-disinfected porous tools